gonzalocasas/ttn-microclient/README.md

 ## Getting Started

-- Clone this repository
+- Clone this repository and open a terminal in that directory
-- Install dependencies
+- Install dependencies:

         $ npm install